DefangLabs/defang-docs/docs/faq.md

 ### **Can I run production apps on DOP?**

 - The current release of DOP is meant for testing and trial purposes only.
-Deployment of productions apps is not supported and explicitly disallowed by the [Terms and Conditions](https://defang.io/terms-conditions.html).
+Deployment of productions apps is not supported and explicitly disallowed by the [Terms of Service](https://defang.io/terms-service.html).